jonathan-poole/qs-admin-guide/docs/system_spot_check/telemetry.md

  * App Open : If the threshold is unacceptable given the important of the application, then a cache warming process can be built.
 Reference [here](../../tooling/cache_warming.md) for more specific guidance.
  * Visualization : Use the data from the Telemetry Dashboard like **App**, **Sheet** and **Object Type** + **ObjectID** to reach out to the application's owner and/or maintainer in order for a fix to be implemented.
 Since the Qlik Sense Telemetry Dashboard does not imply a specific fix, the developer will need to review the application to see what improvements can be made.
 Potential avenues for fixes:
    * Table / Pivot Table : Use calculation conditions to force drill downs.
    * Other visualizations : Review expressions used.
-Simplify where possible and/or off-load the calculations to the application's load script to pre calculate.
+Simplify where possible and/or off-load the calculations to the application's load script to pre-calculate.
 The [Diagnostic Toolkit](https://diagnostictoolkit.qlik-poc.com/) project can be used for reference.

 **Tags**